djakacki/moravianlives/Fulneck/FulneckPersonList-HaveMemoirs.md

 # THE BIG LIST OF FULNECK PEOPLE

 ## (those with memoirs - meant for tracking.)
+### This list is synchronized with the image-tracking file, which can be found here:

 Adkinson, Martha<br />
 Allot, Mary<br />